Date

 To help us get a clear and safe look at everything, please take a few minutes to clear the perimeter of your house.
 This means moving things like patio furniture, grills, potted plants, and vehicles away from the walls.
 It gives our inspector safe footing for their ladders and prevents anything from accidentally getting damaged.
 It’s also a good idea to make sure any pets are safely inside so they don’t get underfoot.
 This simple step allows us to work efficiently and focus completely on assessing your roof and siding, ensuring we don’t miss a single detail.

-When Should You Schedule a Roof Inspection?
+When Is the Right Time for a Roof Inspection?

 Knowing when to call for a roof inspection can feel like a guessing game, but it doesn’t have to be.
 Your roof gives you clues about its health.
 By paying attention to a few key moments and signs, you can stay ahead of potential issues and keep your home protected.
 Think of an inspection as a wellness check for one of the most important parts of your property.
 Here are the most important times to schedule a professional look at your roof.

-After a Major Storm
+Right After a Major Storm or High Winds

 The Puget Sound is no stranger to strong winds and heavy rain.
 After a significant storm passes through, it’s always a good idea to have your roof checked.
 High winds can lift or tear off shingles, while hail can leave dents and cracks that aren’t visible from the ground.
 An inspection can identify this kind of damage to your residential roofing right away.
 Catching these problems early not only prevents leaks but also provides the documentation you’ll need if you decide to file an insurance claim.
 Don’t wait for a drip in the ceiling to tell you there’s a problem.